 Mapping the Haitian Diaspora

-Then, the right to travel was often withheld from people of African descent, both enslaved and free.
+Governments often withheld the right to travel from people of African descent.
 The journeys of the Granville family reveals the circuitous routes and support networks that made travel possible.
 In claiming the right to cross borders, travelers like the Granvilles challenged white authorities to reconsider the place of Afro-descendants in the Atlantic World.

 Dynamic map retracing the journeys of the Granville family, 1780-1830s